 Do you need to keep a track on the daily invoices you pay to your supplier?
 Or do you need to keep an account on all the supplies being used for the production?
-If yes then Microsoft office has already gifted you with the present of Excel sheets which make your tracking effortless or submission of daily reports quite non strenuous.
+If yes then Microsoft office has already gifted you with the Excel sheets which make your tracking effortless or submission of daily reports quite non strenuous.
 Yes!
 Excel is always helpful when it comes to performing such tasks.
 You can also maintain a statistical record about the daily requirements for the production or for sales and a lot more.
 Hence, Excel has made your work easier to perform, and made your life stress free.

 With the development of new and advanced programs day in and day out, excel is being taken over by the PHP Excel.
 PHP Excel also aims at generating reports and analysis of data but in a simpler manner.
 Other tasks which are supported by PHP excel includes: